The following components work together to deploy and maintain the service.

 ).
 This allows Schedulers to be killed at any time and continue where they left off.

 Marathon is the “init system” of a DC/OS cluster.
 Marathon launches tasks in the cluster and keeps them running.
 From the perspective of Mesos, Marathon is itself another Scheduler running its own tasks.
-Marathon is more general than SDK Schedulers and mainly focuses on tasks that don’t require managing local persistent state.
+Marathon is more general than SDK Schedulers and mainly focuses on tasks that don’t require managing a local persistent state.
 SDK services rely on Marathon to run the Scheduler and to provide it with a configuration via environment variables.
 The Scheduler, however, maintains its own service tasks without any direct involvement by Marathon.

 The Scheduler is the “management layer” of the service.
 It launches the service nodes and keeps them running.
 It also exposes endpoints to allow end users to control the service and diagnose problems.
 The Scheduler is kept online by the cluster’s “init system”, Marathon.
 The Scheduler itself is effectively a Java application that is configured via environment variables provided by Marathon.